mitraman/eventful/manuscript/ch02-architecture.md

 [^ch02-pubsub]: <https://en.wikipedia.org/wiki/Publish%E2%80%93subscribe_pattern>
 [^ch02-lindsey]: <https://web.archive.org/web/20180630220036/http://progrium.com/blog/2007/05/03/web-hooks-to-revolutionize-the-web/>

 The ideas behind the *publish-subscribe* pattern can be traced back to a paper published in 1987 entitled "Exploiting virtual synchrony in distributed systems"[^ch02-synchrony].
-In that paper, the authors state their aim is to "... provide a toolkit for distributed programming" and, to that end, describe the process of publishing a set of messages, subsribing to receive those messages, and broadcasting the puyblished messages to the list of subscribers.
-This should sound familiar since this is the list of operating elements of most all EVENTful systems: 1) a collection of published messages, a list of subscreibers for those messages, and a means to deliver those messages to subscribers.
+In that paper, the authors state their aim is to "... provide a toolkit for distributed programming" and they describe the process of publishing a set of messages, subscribing to receive those messages, and broadcasting the published messages to the list of subscribers.
+This should sound familiar since this is the list of operating elements of most all EVENTful systems.

 [^ch02-synchrony]: <https://dl.acm.org/doi/10.1145/37499.37515>

-Both pub-sub and webhooks sare examples of early reactive, asynchronous patterns that influenced the kinds event-driven architecture (EDA) we have today.
-In the next sections we'll cover the three you'll most commonly see and use in your own IT shop: Event Notification, Event-Carried State, and Event Sourcing (or Event Streaming).
+Both pub-sub and webhooks are examples of early reactive, asynchronous patterns that influenced the kinds event-driven architecture (EDA) we use today.
+In the next sections we'll cover the three patterns you'll most commonly see and use in your own IT shop: Event Notification, Event-Carried State, and Event Sourcing (or Event Streaming).
+We'll also round out our list of patterns by exploring the Command-Query Responsibility Separation (CQRS) pattern.

 ### Event Notification (EN)
 The simplest EVENTful pattern is **event notification**.
 Martin Fowler describes EN as something that happens "when a system sends event messages to notify other systems of a change in its domain."[^ch02-fowler].
 This is essentially like getting a “ping” when something happens (e.g. “a user updated their account”).